TreacherousDev/Silicon/README.md

 ## Installation

 1. Download the latest version from the [releases page](https://github.com/TreacherousDev/Silicon/releases)
-2. Extract the ZIP file to a location of your choice
-3. Run the included batch file to set up the necessary environment
+2. Run the setup wizard to install
-4. Launch Cubic Castles
+3. Launch Cubic Castles
-5. Start Silicon.exe
+4. Start Silicon.exe
-6. The status indicator will show "CONNECTED" in green when Silicon successfully connects to the game
+5. The status indicator will show "CONNECTED" in green when Silicon successfully connects to the game

 **System Requirements:**
 - Windows 7/8/10/11 with administrator privileges